cds-snc/notification-documentation/src/en/send.md

 ### Upload your file

 You can upload PDF, CSV, .odt, .txt, .rtf and MS Word Document files.
 Your file must be smaller than 2MB.
-[Contact the GOV.UK Notify team](https://www.notifications.service.gov.uk/support/ask-question-give-feedback) if you need to send other file types.
+[Contact the GC Notify team](https://notification.canada.ca/contact) if you need to send other file types.
 You’ll need to convert the file into a string that is base64 encoded.

 Pass the encoded string into an object with a `file` key, and put that in the personalisation argument.
 For example: